lhq0826/adminer-for-laravel/README.md

 # Lumener

+[Adminer](https://www.adminer.org) is a full-featured database management tool written in PHP.
 This package integrates the adminer interface into your Lumen or Laravel project by acting as a wrapper and taking care of incompatibility issues.
-Lumener also provides means to update or stylize the adminer code through the artisan command line.
+Lumener also provides means to update, stylize or extend adminer through the artisan commands.
-[Adminer](https://www.adminer.org) is a full-featured database management tool written in PHP.

 This was initially forked from [leung/laravel-adminer](https://github.com/lhq0826/adminer-for-laravel).
 The package was developed and tested using Lumen.
 So, Laravel support is untested (Although no changes should break it).
-Feel free to test on Laravel and open issues and/or submit a pull request.
+Feel free to test on Laravel and open issues and/or submit a pull request!

 ## Requirements
 ### General